Providing students with the opportunity to achieve the learning outcomes is the overarching aim of all curriculum.

 Generic assessment types

-All the unit level Generic Unit Outline elements (rational, LOs, teaching strategy and assessments
+All the unit level Generic Unit Outline elements (rationale, LOs, teaching strategy and assessments)

 Includes policy, referral and resourcing information for students